PlumpMath/nao/README.md

 Nao is a DSL based on chicken scheme for distributed reactive programming.

 Nao is like node.js and running in a event loop based on libuv.
-It also supports co-routine based on chicken scheme's delimited continuation.
+It also supports non-preempt thread(coroutine) based on chicken scheme's delimited continuation.
-Nao gives a DSL which supports reactive programming by co-routine.
+Nao gives a DSL which supports reactive programming by non-preempt thread.
 By supporting remote read/write, it is easy for distributed programming in nao.

 ### Example